Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Industrial renovation and expansion work planned around active operations, existing conditions, and phased construction constraints.
+Industrial renovation and expansion in San Marcos planned around active operations, existing Hays County building conditions, and phased construction constraints — with utility upgrade coordination and EARC compliance built in.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep industrial renovation and expansion aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners expand capacity or modernize facilities without unnecessary operational disruption because the project is sequenced around what must remain active.
+Owners expand capacity or modernize facilities without unnecessary operational disruption because the project is sequenced around what must remain active — with existing Hays County building conditions, utility upgrade requirements, EARC compliance for new construction additions, and occupied-space construction management all incorporated from preconstruction forward.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?